FriendsOfSymfony/FOSJsRoutingBundle/Resources/doc/commands.rst

 .. tip::

-    If you are using JMSI18nRoutingBundle, you need to run the command with the ``--locale`` parameter once for each locale you use and adjust your include paths accordingly.
+    If you are using JMSI18nRoutingBundle, you need to run the command with the ``--locale`` parameter and a custom ``--target`` once for each locale you use.
+    Then adjust your include path accordingly.
+Note that you can only load the dump of one locale at once in your html as each following dump would overwrite the data of the previous one.

 fos:js-routing:debug
 --------------------